 The cashews give the sauce a creamy texture.
 Some people swear by soaking them to ensure they break down when blended.
 If you have a high powered blender, you should be able to blend them without soaking.

 I let them soak for as long as I make the base recipe and it works great.
 If digestion is something you’re concerned about, soaking the cashews could also help with that.

 Make sure you get a high quality pasta to make this dish really stand out.
-Double check that it’s vegan though as some pastas contain eggs as we discuss over on Is That Food where we answer the question “Is Pasta Vegan?”
+I like shells, but macaroni elbows are also classic, or use your favorite shape.
+Double check that it’s vegan though as some pastas contain eggs.

 Vegan Mac and Cheese

 As someone who isn’t vegan, but would love to start incorporating more plant-based foods into my diet, Vegan Mac and Cheese seems like a great place to start.
 You can never go wrong with a cheesy and creamy pasta dish.